20

 …at least, that is what I see in it - what do you see?

-3 Responses to “why did Benefits Supervisor Sleeping sell for such a large price?”
+3 thoughts on “why did Benefits Supervisor Sleeping sell for such a large price?

 That said, I personally find it disgusting that anyone can be so filthy rich that they can spend $33,000,000.00 on anything, let alone a picture.
 Yeah, investment.
 Right.
 But investment only because someday someone even richer will be willing to pay more for it so they can sell it for a profit.
 Art has nothing to do with it.